vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 * I kept a paper towel on the somewhat dirty window sill so that I could put stuff there if needed.

+* I needed some level of lighting, but not too much, so instead of putting my bedroom light on I put on another light that was a little farther out.

 * I made sure my trash can is accessible from my bed so I could throw out the tube once I finished it without getting out of position.

+* I put my socks in the laundry and took out a fresh pair of socks to use after the ear drop application.

 Here is the timeline of the process: